25 Mar 2025

 In-test questions

-Now to the questions you probably had in mind when you were thinking about this topic — what to ask during your usability test.
-Contrary to what you might think, this is the period when you should avoid asking too many questions, as this can distract your users and stop them from taking actions natural to them.
+Now to the questions you probably had in mind when you were thinking about this topic – what to ask during your usability test.
+Contrary to what you might think, this is when you should avoid asking too many questions, as this can distract your participants and stop them from taking actions natural to them.

 However, the most important rule to remember when asking usability test questions is to not ask leading questions, meaning a question that influences the user to think a certain way, e.g. “how good was the experience of using X feature?”.

-Leading questions like this will skew the results and won't provide an accurate picture of the experience.
+Leading questions like this will skew your results and won't provide an accurate picture of their experience.
 Instead, ask neutral, broad questions that encourage users to offer honest answers.

 Examples of non-leading questions can include: